Mirakl Marketplace

 Outcomes

-I’ve successfully designed a responsive Mirakl Powered marketplace prototype and the related documentation / workshops to help both Mirakl SC team and customer teams during the software implementation phase.
+I successfully designed a responsive Mirakl-powered marketplace prototype, along with documentation and workshops, to support both the Mirakl SC team and customer teams during implementation.

-I got a lot of positive feedback from my team and customers teams.
-Moreover, my team noticed a more efficient and faster software implementation phase thanks to the implementation workshops.
-And the customers teams get a good understanding of the software and its features according to the user surveys.
+The feedback was very positive—from my team and from customers alike.
+My team noticed faster, more efficient software rollouts thanks to the workshops.
+Customer teams gained a clear understanding of the platform and its features, as confirmed by user surveys.

 Takeaway

-Running an important project like this, as I was just a Master's degree student (working 3 weeks a month in this company) was very challenging.
-My team trusted me and supported me as best they could, even though they were not familiar with user-centered design and its methods.
-They taught me a lot and introduced me to the world of eCommerce and marketplaces for 2 years.
+Running a project of this scale while still a Master’s student—working only three weeks a month—was a real challenge.
+My team trusted me and supported me as much as they could, even though many weren’t familiar with user-centered design methods.
+Over two years, they taught me a lot and introduced me to the world of e-commerce and marketplaces.

-The fact that the impact of my work is international motivated me, it was the first time that I worked in English, sometimes with customers teams on the other side of the world.
-It was intense and challenging at the same time.
+Knowing that my work had an international impact was motivating.
+It was my first time working in English, sometimes with customer teams on the other side of the world.
+The experience was intense, but incredibly rewarding.

-I've noticed that the research phase is the more important phase in UX Design.
-During the first design sprint, I felt blocked because of the technical and business requirements that I didn't have, but it's a part of the designer work.
-I had to learn and adapt myself to this new environment.
+I realized that the research phase is the most critical in UX design.
+During my first design sprint, I felt blocked without all the technical and business requirements—but that’s part of the job.
+I had to learn quickly and adapt to this new environment.

 See an other project,